 By filing a truck accident lawsuit, you and your family can hold the guilty individual and/or corporation responsible while ensuring you get the financial compensation you need to move forward with your lives.
 Commercial vehicle claims are incredibly difficult to win in court, but with the help of an experienced truck accident lawyer in Atlanta, your claim can make a difference.

 At Bey & Associates, we have the proven experience you need to win your 18-wheeler or semi truck accident lawsuit.
 Our process includes four steps: investigation, claim processing, negotiation, and litigation.
-Many personal injury firms skim over the first step, investigation, but we have found that this step is paramount to any commercial truck claim.
+Many law firms skim over the first step, investigation, but our Atlanta personal injury lawyers have found that this step is paramount to any commercial truck claim.

 During the investigation process, we can help determine whether a trucking corporation or manufacturer was at fault for your accident and determine if driver or company negligence played a role by using the following techniques: